 - Speed: The InProc mode is exceptionally fast, as it operates using data present directly in memory without the need for serialization or deserialization, unlike the OutProc mode, which incurs additional overhead from these processes.

-The Operational Flow of Client Cache
+What is the Operational Flow of a Client Cache?

 The Client Cache operates close to the application layer as a subset of the clustered cache, handling operations in a distributed manner.